tintin10q/computational-linguistics-summary/Languages/Chomsky Normal Form.md

 - Rules have either terminals or sequence of two non-terminals as the right-hand side.

-You can rewrite any [[Context free grammars]] to chomsky normal form.
-This means you can also rewrite any [[regular languages|regular grammar]] to comsky normal form.
+You can rewrite any [Context free grammars](Context%20free%20grammars.md) to chomsky normal form.
+This means you can also rewrite any [regular grammar](regular%20languages.md) to comsky normal form.